-Trees and shrubs, especially in ornamental horticulture, fall victim to "brown leaf spots" all the time.
+Trees and shrubs, especially in ornamental horticulture, frequently fall victim to brown leaf spots.
 These spots weaken plants by interrupting photosynthesis.
 The good news is that leaf spot diseases usually do not seriously harm your plants directly.
 They can, however, allow other issues to affect its health.

 Leaf spot diseases should be taken seriously, especially if they result in leaf loss for more than two consecutive years.

-There are many causes for leaf spot diseases, but they are often fungal in nature.
-And, since they are similar, they can often be managed the same way.
-Often it just takes a little easy planning before planting and some routine yearly preventative maintenance.
-In the end, you will be left without needing to deal with any spots at all.
+There are many causes for leaf spot diseases, and they are often fungal in nature.
+And, because many common fungal diseases are similar, they can often be managed the same way.
+Often it just takes some planning before planting and routine yearly preventative maintenance to avoid fungal diseases.

 What Are The Brown Spots on the Leaves?

 Brown spots on leaves are caused by many diseases.
-They are usually termed as "Leaf spot diseases" to classify and manage them loosely, but there are many and they are diverse.
+They are usually termed as leaf spot diseases to loosely classify and manage them, but there are many and they are diverse.

-When looking at a tree or shrub and seeing any spots on the plant, the usual culprit is fungal.
+When looking at a tree or shrub and seeing brown spots, the usual culprit is fungal.
 The identifying spots can range in color from black, brown, red, orange, yellow to white, and come in a variety of shapes and sizes.

 Common Leaf Spot Diseases

-Some of the most common leaf spot diseases are outlined below.
+Here are some of the most common leaf spot diseases.

 Septoria leaf spots are round, with black margins.
 It will look like there is mold growing on the leaf.
 The leaves will eventually shrivel and blacken, then fall to the ground where the spores will overwinter.